-The four-year high school graduation rate in Asotin County (all schools) was the same as the state average.
-The high school graduation rate in Asotin County has increased from 67 percent to 77 percent from 2014 to 2017.
+The four-year high school graduation rate in Garfield County was slightly above the state average The high school graduation rate in Garfield County fluctuated between 96 percent and 86 percent from 2014 to 2017.

-Twenty-one percent of Asotin County residents had a Bachelor's degree or higher, compared to a statewide average of 34 percent.
+24 percent of Garfield County residents had a Bachelor's degree or higher, compared to a statewide average of 34 percent.

 Research shows that Americans with fewer years of education have poorer health and shorter lives.
 People with lower levels of educational attainment have higher rates of diabetes, smoking, and other serious health problems.
-This correlation suggests that education is important not only for higher paying jobs and economic productivity, but also for saving lives and improving quality of life for Asotin County residents.
+This correlation suggests that education is important not only for higher paying jobs and economic productivity, but also for saving lives and improving quality of life for Garfield County residents.